xxiaoweii/tp/docs/DeveloperGuide.md

 **Target user profile**:

 NUS students:
-* who wants to consolidate and access profiles of professors, teaching assistants (TAs), and fellow classmates easily
+* who wants to consolidate and access profiles of professors, teaching assistants (TAs), and their fellow classmates easily
+* who are lazy to navigate to numerous NUS websites for academic resources
 * prefer desktop apps over other types
 * can type fast
 * prefers typing to mouse interactions